Shimady563/ticket-booking-app/README.md

 ## Overview

 A restfull web application of ticket booking service.
 The core features include:

 - Account creation for faster ticket purchases,
 - Search for one-way flight tickets,
 - Search for two-way flight tickets,
 - Ticket booking and prepayment option

+## Technologies used

+- Application is based on Spring and Spring Boot
+- For data access I use PostgreSql, Hibernate and Spring Data JPA
+- For testing I use Spring's test options

+## Future plans

+After completing implementation of core futures,
+I plan to create api documentation with swagger.
+I will be adding more api description as I implement more endpoints.
+I also plan to add features
+to search and book tickets for hotels in addition to flight tickets booking.

 ## Api description

+### For all users

 GET /tickets/one-way - Search for one-way flight tickets information